isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://lkcnhm.nus.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">Lee Kong Chian Natural History Museum</a></strong> is
 Singapore’s only natural history museum, located at the National University of Singapore.
-We house over a million biological specimens, field notes, and photographs from Southeast Asia.
-We support biodiversity research, share knowledge with the public, and engage in education and outreach, preserving Singapore’s natural heritage and contributing to global scientific efforts.</p>
+Visit the outreach booth for a closer look at the incredible diversity of life in Singapore and Southeast Asia.
+Discover fascinating specimens and learn how scientists document biodiversity through museum collections and research expeditions.</p>
 </td>
 </tr>
 <tr>